6+ key B2B marketing trends to stay ahead of in 2022

 “We’re going to see the marketing pendulum start to swing back to ‘brand’ as B2B companies try to find a better balance in offsetting the difficulties that come with over-investing in short-term lead generation.”

-“There will be more tolerance from the C-suite to invest in longer-term, creatively-rich campaigns across new channels - where buyers are ACTUALLY spending their time.”
+“There will be more tolerance from the C-suite to invest in longer-term, creatively-rich campaigns across new channels and lead sources - where buyers are ACTUALLY spending their time.”

 Buyers are predicted to spend even more time on streaming platforms that offer podcasts.